philsturgeon/phil.tech/_posts/2015-01-28-dredd-api-testing-documentation.markdown

 ### Step 2: Test Data

 I [wrote about seeding a database in PHP/Laravel](/blog/2013/11/build-apis-part-1-useful-database-seeding/) and there are a few new tools like [Factory Muffin] to make this really easy.
-Regardless of the language or framework, however your seed your database for other integration tests will probably work fairly well as a start.
+Regardless of the language or framework, however you seed your database for other integration tests will probably work fairly well as a start.

 At Ride as you can see above we use Rails fixtures for tests already, so I got a long way off of that.
 I ended up writing a custom `db:seed` logic which would make custom users, custom OAuth tokens, and basic related data to be used solely by Dredd.